5 March, 2019

 As expected, debt increased during the nine months as we continued to invest in the fleet and made a number of bolt-on acquisitions.
-This was partially offset by £213m of currency translation benefit as sterling has strengthened since the year end.
-During the nine months, we spent £51m on share buybacks.
+In addition, weaker sterling increased reported debt by £106m.
+During the period, we spent £327m on share buybacks.

 The Group remains disciplined in its approach to allocation of capital with the overriding objective being to enhance shareholder value.
 Our capital allocation framework remains unchanged and prioritises:

 - organic fleet growth;